plantphys/gsti/Database/Readme.md

-Databse.csv file corresponds to the standardized database of the Global Spectra trait initiative.
+Database.csv corresponds to the standardized database of the Global Spectra trait initiative.